Ziad-0Waleed/NTI-Image-Captioning-Project/README.md

 This project implements an Image Captioning system using deep learning techniques.
 The model generates descriptive captions for images by combining image features and text sequences.

+This project uses the [Flickr8k dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k)

+Due to size constraints, the dataset is **not included** in this repository

 Aproached Techniques:
 Pre-extracted image features from a CNN (VGG16).